MolSSI-Education/python-package-best-practices/_episodes/09-documentation.md

 ## README documentation

 So far in our project, we have added things like installation and use instructions to our `README.md` which is displayed on our GitHub repository.
 We have also written in-code documentation in the form of comments and function doc strings.
-This works well for small projects, and may be all of the documentation you need for many of your projects.
+These strategies work well for small projects, and may be all of the documentation you need for many of your projects.
 However, if you are preparing a software package to be widely used, you may want to make a website for people to find information about your package.

 ## Sphinx for complex modules

 When you want to improve your documentation strategies for Python packages, use [Sphinx](https://www.sphinx-doc.org/en/master/).
 Sphinx is a tool for creating documentation and was originally created for documentation of the Python programming language.

-With Sphinx and some extensions, you can write documentation giving instructions and examples of your software AND pull out the in code documentation we have already written as docstrings to document your API.
-The ability to pull out in-code doc-strings as documentation is an advantage - you won't have to maintain documentation in two places.
+With Sphinx and some extensions, you can write documentation giving instructions and examples of your software AND pull out the in-code documentation we have already written as docstrings to document your API.
+The ability to pull out in-code docstrings as documentation is an advantage - you won't have to maintain documentation in more than one place.
 Later, we will see how we can automatically generate our documentation every time we push to the repository.

-Many projects you are familiar with use Sphinx for documentation - including numpy, matplotlib, and pytest.
-To see a list of project that use Sphinx, click [here](https://www.sphinx-doc.org/en/master/examples.html).
+[Many projects you are familiar with](https://www.sphinx-doc.org/en/master/examples.html) use Sphinx for documentation - including numpy, matplotlib, and pytest.

+To use Sphinx, you will need to have Sphinx installed and some configuration files.
 CookieCutter has already set up files which we need to get started with Sphinx.

 ### Using Sphinx to build documentation

-To build your Sphinx documentation locally, you will first need to install Sphinx.
-This command installs Sphinx, and the Sphinx Read The Docs theme (the theme you use defines the style of your pages).
-There are many themes available for Sphinx, and if you view the Sphinx [examples](https://www.sphinx-doc.org/en/master/examples.html) you will see several themes you could choose from.

 The command below installs the Sphinx software and a theme for your Sphinx Documentation.
 The cookiecutter comes preconfigured to use the [Sphinx ReadTheDocs theme](https://sphinx-rtd-theme.readthedocs.io/en/stable/) (or `sphinx_rtd_theme`), but there are many themes you can choose from if you wish.
+There are many themes available for Sphinx, and if you view the Sphinx [examples](https://www.sphinx-doc.org/en/master/examples.html) you will see several themes you could choose from.

 ~~~
-$ pip install sphinx
-$ pip install sphinx_rtd_theme
+$ pip install sphinx sphinx_rtd_theme
 ~~~
 {: .language-bash}

 While we work with documentation, we will finally be looking at the third directory which CookieCutter created (remember that we've looked at the project directory, and the `devtools` directory).
 The files which CookieCutter has set up for Sphinx are in the `docs` folder.
 Navigate to that directory.

 ~~~
 $ cd docs